Gastroenteritis In Babies

 “I tell parents to follow the Rule of 20,” says Natasha Burgert, MD, FAAP, pediatrician at Pediatric Associates in Kansas City, Missouri.
-“When a child vomits, the stomach is very sensitive for the next 20 minutes — even a sip of water can make them vomit again.
-So wait 20 minutes, and then give them an ounce or two, and wait 20 minutes.
-If they keep that down, go ahead and give them another ounce, and wait 20 minutes.
-If they tolerate that, you can go to two ounces.
+“When a child vomits, the stomach is very sensitive for the next 20 minutes—even a sip of water can make them vomit again.
+So wait 20 minutes, and then give him or her an ounce or two, and wait 20 minutes.
+If he or she keeps that down, go ahead and give a another ounce, and wait 20 minutes.
+If he or she tolerates that, you can go to two ounces.
 Just wait another 20 minutes before you start increasing the volume, using that Rule of 20.”

-What can I do to prevent my baby from getting gastroenteritis?
+What can I do to prevent baby from getting gastroenteritis?

 Good hand washing and hygiene can slow the spread of stomach bugs.
 Always wash your hands immediately after changing a dirty diaper and insist that all caregivers do the same.
 Wash your child’s hands frequently, especially after toileting and before meals.

 Cleaning contaminated surfaces (such as changing tables) with a 2:1 solution of household bleach and water can also cut down on infection transmission.